 Mix together the Italian seasoning, salt, pepper, and garlic powder in a small bowl.
 Sprinkle the seasoning mix over the pork and rub the spices in with your fingers.

 Place the pork in the skillet and using oven mitts, return the skillet to the oven and bake for 10 minutes.

 After 10 minutes, remove the skillet from the oven and using tongs, flip the pork tenderloin over.

-The pork is done when it’s internal temperature registers 145° in the thickest part of the meat.
+The pork is done when its internal temperature registers 145 degrees in the thickest part of the meat.

-I use a 10-inch cast iron skillet with this pork tenderloin recipe, for best results use a pan of similar size.
+I use a 6.5-inch cast iron skillet in this pork tenderloin recipe.
+You could use any oven safe skillet

 I also use handle holder to make it easier to grip the skillet.

 If you would like more information on the baking dishes I use in our “recipes for one”, please visit our FAQ page.

 For examples of the dishes used at One Dish Kitchen, please visit our Store page.

 - 1/8 teaspoon freshly ground black pepper